 UGC NET 2020 Result

-The UGC NET 2020 Result will be announced on the official website on July 5, 2020.
+The UGC NET Result 2020 was announced on the official website on December 1, 2020.
 A scorecard or a result card will not be mailed or sent to the candidate by post.

 Candidates are advised to take a printout of their result card for future reference.
 This will act as a valid proof of their eligibility for getting the fellowship or the lectureship.